 - An expert volunteer software engineering professional to support the teacher in developing the skills needed to become confident in teaching coding

-- Online support through email and Slack to build community, engagement, and provide help to teachers
+- Training through a weekend workshop, and ongoing online support through email and Slack to build community, engagement, and provide help to teachers

 CS in Schools may be able to provide additional hardware and software where required.
 The programme runs at no cost to schools, and is funded by philanthropic support.

 The teacher and school remain accountable for all aspects of teaching, student management, and learning outcomes.

 We provide each school teacher with a volunteer and teaching materials.

 Volunteers are professional software engineers who are giving something back by helping teachers develop their skills and helping them get started with coding in the classroom.
 Volunteers have basic training in classroom scenarios, and can explain coding concepts to students with support from the schools’ teachers.
 In almost every case, volunteers aren’t teachers.

 CS in Schools provides lesson materials that are developed by qualified teachers, and are designed for a Year 7 level.
 These materials are designed to help teachers who are learning to code to successfully, confidently, and competently deliver a fun, engaging, and industry-relevant programme for Year 7 students.
 Volunteers are familiar with these materials.